stuartellis/sve-personal-website/content/articles/prek-containers.md

 ## Adding prek To a Project

-By default, the configuration file for `prek` is `prek.toml`.
-Both `prek` and `pre-commit` use a `.pre-commit-config.yaml` file, if it is present.
-Consider using the YAML format, because it can automatically be formatted and checked by the same YAML maintenance tools that the hook manager runs for other products that use YAML.
+By default, `prek` uses the configuration file `prek.toml`.
+Both `prek` and `pre-commit` can use a `.pre-commit-config.yaml` file.
+Consider using the YAML format, because the YAML maintenance tools that the hook manager runs for other products will then run on the configuration.

 Create the hooks configuration in a file called `.pre-commit-config.yaml` file.
 Save this file in the root directory of your project: